LubosRemplik/CakePHP-Markdown-Plugin/README.md

 # CakePHP Markdown Plugin

 Plugin for parsing [markdown text](http://daringfireball.net/) into HTML.
-Behavior and helper can be used.
+Behavior and 2 helpers can be used.
 It uses PHP [markdown](https://github.com/michelf/php-markdown) as vendor.